ThaerHussein/Student-Task-Repository/README.md

 2. Read the task description carefully.
 3. Complete the challenges outlined in [Challenges.md](Challenges.md).
 4. Follow the step-by-step instructions in [Instructions.md](Instructions.md).
-5. Submit your solution by [specify the submission method].
+5. Submit your solution by upload it to Canvas where all Assignment being created.

 ## Challenges:
 ### Challenge 1: Implement Read (GET) Operation
-1. Extend the existing `DemoController.java` to include additional GET endpoints.
+1. Extend the existing `CodedContoller.java` to include additional GET endpoints.
 2. Implement logic to retrieve data based on various criteria (e.g., all items, specific IDs, etc.).
 3. Test the new GET endpoints using different scenarios and verify the retrieved data.